grazingwillow/grazingwillow.github.io/_posts/2024-12-19-changing-file-permissions-in-linux.md

+---
+layout: post
-## Changing File Permissions in Linux: A Comprehensive Guide
+title: "Changing File Permissions in Linux: A Comprehensive Guide"
+categories: linux
+---

 File permissions in Linux control who can read, write, and execute a file.
 This guide provides a detailed overview of how to modify these permissions using the `chmod` command.